What is River Rafting at Rishikesh?

 - Kaudiyala Stretch (35 km) – This Rafting Stretch cost you Rs 2400 per person.

-We also provide Camping In Rishikesh packages to make your Rishikesh rafting trip more pleasant.
+We also provide best Camps In Rishikesh to make your Rishikesh rafting trip more pleasant.

 Timings for Rafting in Rishikesh:

 River Rafting at Rishikesh is operated continuously for ten months.
 (September- February) which is considered as off-season in Rishikesh.
 (March- June) which is considered as Peak season in Rishikesh.
 River Rafting in Rishikesh is operational in the month of DECEMBER too.
 Only during monsoon (July and August) Rafting in Rishikesh is not operated.